(Repa v Malage)

-This dish uses Malaga, a sweet fortified wine from Spain with the character of sherry.
+Malaga is a sweet fortified wine from Spain with the character of sherry.
+For this dish, we used the Manischewitz brand.

 - 2 large turnips (about 2 lbs.)